 ConclusionsThe authors present more evidence from global markets and look at black swan scenarios.
 They conclude that in these cases as well, the VRP is positive in low volatility environments, and it is a costly bet to go long volatility even if the world does blow up.
 They replicate the 1987 crash, when markets dropped 20% in a day, and implied volatility spiked to 150%.
 In the low volatility decile, in order to break even on a protective put strategy with 5% out-of-the-money options, a 1987-type black swan would have to occur every 21 years.
 Is this reasonable?
 The crash of 1987 was the worst daily crash for the S&P 500 going back to 1950, and when the 1987 crash occurred, the VIX was in the 7th decile (not in a low, calmer decile).
 The authors suggest that if people have a strong view on an imminent market correction that they implement that view by reducing equity exposure, or by purchasing insurance assets that pay you to hold them.
 Accordingly, paying through the nose for a option-based hedging program that loses money for years while waiting for a big payoff that may never materialize is not the way to go.

 Still Not Cheap: Portfolio Protection in Calm Markets

 - Israelov and Nielsen

 - A version of the paper can be found here.

 - Want a summary of academic papers with alpha?
 Check out our Academic Research Recap Category.

+Recent equity volatility is near all-time lows.
+Option prices are also low.
+Many analysts suggest this represents a good opportunity to purchase put options for portfolio insurance.
 It is well-known that portfolio insurance is expensive on average, but what about in calm markets?
 History suggests it still is.
 We investigate the relationship between option richness and volatility across ten global equity indices.
 Option prices may be low, but their expected values tend to be even lower.